-Table 2: Excerpt from Joins in FARS 1999 downloaded from the ITDB Web site.
+Table 1: Excerpt from Joins in FARS 1999 downloaded from the ITDB Web site.
 The vehicle numbers are those present in each of the files.
 The driver and vehicle files have no records in common.

-which explain the anomalies discussed under Metadata Characteristics.
+FARS for those years with significantly less data (Figure 3) reveal very serious problems, which explain the anomalies discussed under Metadata Characteristics.
 Specifically, for a given accident we would expect a 1-to-1 correspondence between vehicle records and driver records.
-However, for 1999 FARS data downloaded from the ITDB, there is no overlap between the driver and vehicle files!
-In fact, where {A} denotes the number of records in database A and $A \bowtie B$ represents the linkage of records in databases A and B. Table 2 shows details of a few of the records.
-This diagnoses but does not explain the problem in Figures 4 and 5: no accident record appears in both the driver and vehicle files.
+However, for 1999 FARS data downloaded from the ITDB in 2002, there is no overlap between the driver and vehicle files!
+In fact, where $\#\{A\}$ denotes the number of records in database A and $A \bowtie B$ represents the linkage of records in databases A and B. Table 1 shows details of a few of the records.
+This diagnoses but does not explain the problem in Figures 3 and 4: no accident record appears in both the driver and vehicle files.

-$#{FARS-V} = 38,268 Key = (CSTATE, CNUM, VNUM)$ $#{FARS-D} = 18,403 Key = (CSTATE, CNUM, VNUM)$ $#{FARS-D \bowtie FARS-V} = 0$
+$#{FARS-V} = 38,268 \qquad \text{Key} = (CSTATE, CNUM, VNUM)$ $#{FARS-D} = 18,403 \qquad \text{Key} = (CSTATE, CNUM, VNUM)$ $#{FARS-D \bowtie FARS-V} = 0$

-4.3 Case Study 2: The TRI
+5.2 Case Study 2: The TRI

 Background.
-The TRI database [10] was established by Federal law in 1986 to compel industrial and government facilities to disclose releases of any of more than 300 registered toxic chemicals into the air and water.
+The TRI database (Environmental Protection Agency, 2002) was established by Federal law in 1986 to compel industrial and government facilities to disclose releases of any of more than 300 registered toxic chemicals into the air and water.
 Reports must be made for any facility that manufactures or processes more than 25,000 pounds (annually) of a registered chemical.
 (Starting 2001, the threshold for lead was reduced to 100 pounds, leading to 9800 additional facilities being required to report.)
 The TRI is used by the public and government agencies for purposes ranging from clean-up planning to lawsuits involving environmental justice.

 Two characteristics of the TRI dominate assessment and amelioration of DQ problems.
 First, the TRI was created without identifying any specific uses of the data, which militates against user-centric approaches.
-Second, TRI data are self-reported, using a complex, five-page form (see Figure 10) that must be completed for every facility and chemical for which releases must be reported.
+Second, TRI data are self-reported, using a complex, five-page form that must be completed for every facility and chemical for which releases must be reported.
 There is no strong incentive even to complete the report, let alone do so accurately, which leads to a variety of data anomalies, most of which are not readily handled by standard statistical methods.
 In many cases, the form appears to have been completed by an engineer, often with substantial substitution of engineering judgement for "hard numbers."

-Rather than repeat all steps of the strategy outlined in §4.2, we focus here on detection and characterization of anomalies specific to one plausible use of the TRI data-to estimate regional-level trends.
+Rather than repeat all steps of the strategy outlined in §5.1, we focus here on detection and characterization of anomalies specific to one plausible use of the TRI data-to estimate regional-level trends.
 Both detection and characterization are addressed in the context of data viewed as facility-level time series.
-The data employed were downloaded using the TRI Explorer [10] and cover air, water, on-site land, and off-site land releases of lead in "Original Industries" (SIC 20xx-39xx) for the years 1988-1998.
-Since the TRI
+The data employed were downloaded using the TRI Explorer (Environmental Protection Agency, 2002) and cover air, water, on-site land, and off-site land releases of lead in "Original Industries" (SIC 20xx-39xx) for the years 1988-1998.
+Since the TRI Explorer contains only separate files for each year, time series analyses require addition of Year attributes to each file, followed by merging of the annual files, a non-trivial impediment for some users.